The 5 Local Tastes You Must Not Miss While in Hanoi

 Hanoi's food culture is so vibrant that we can spend days and nights discussing.
 Everyday new cafe pops up, and delicious street food now spread evenly to almost every districts of the city.
 Let's not forget the prime options that make Hanoi's food culture where it is today.

-Xôi Xéo
+Xôi Xếp

-Xoi Xeo - Photo: @_quando87_
+Xôi Xếp - Photo: @_quando87_

-Where to try: Xoi Yen is a all time local favourite sitting just North of Sword Lake (Hoan Kiem lake) on Nguyen Huu Huan street.
-Ask anyone in the area and they all know what you are referring to.
-The price varies, without chicken, a bowl of Xoi xeo costs you about 50 cents.
-Have it with a glass of soy milk and you have more energy boost than a box of granola bars!
-(Read more about Xoi Xeo).
+Where to try: Xôi Yến is a long-time local favorite located just north of Sword Lake (Hoàn Kiếm Lake) on Nguyễn Hữu Huân street.
+Ask anyone in the area, and they will know what you're referring to.
+The price varies; without chicken, a bowl of xôi xếp costs around $0.60.
+Pair it with a glass of soy milk, and you’ll receive a more energizing boost than a box of granola bars!
+(Read more about Xôi Xếp).

 Bánh Cuốn

-Banh Cuon - Photo: @cookat_vietnam
+Bánh Cuốn - Photo: @cookat_vietnam

-Phở (Noodle soup)
+Phở (Noodle Soup)

-Pho - Photo: @pocavillavietnam
+Phở - Photo: @pocavillavietnam

 Bún Thang

-Bun Thang - Photo: @athomewithnin
+Bún Thang - Photo: @athomewithnin

 Best Things To Do In Moc Chau